ibm-cloud-docs/hardware-firewall-shared/faqs.md

 {: faq}
 {: support}

-No, it is not possible to have a Hardware Firewall (standard or Dedicated)  and a Network Gateway device assigned to the same VLAN.
-The expanded functionality of the Network Gateway device provides firewall features for your network in place of a standard or dedicated firewall.
+No, it is not possible to have a Hardware Firewall and a Network Gateway device assigned to the same VLAN.
+The expanded functionality of the Network Gateway device provides firewall features for your network in place of a standard firewall.

 ## Does public traffic pass through my load balancer or Hardware Firewall first?
 {: #faqs-public-traffic}